 The process involves scanning your teeth to build a 3D image of your mouth.
 Based on the 3D imaging, clear plastic trays are made custom for you.
 Each tray is worn for a week and then replaced with another one.
 As you progress through Invisalign trays, your teeth shift slightly.

-Invisalign is an exciting option for adult orthodontia because the trays aren’t noticeable and have little impact on daily life.
-Appointments are also faster and less frequent than other types of braces, so it means less time off work or away from the family.
+Invisalign is an exciting option because it’s as close to invisible braces for adults as you can get, and they have a limited impact on daily life.
+Appointments are also faster and less frequent than other types of braces for adults, so it means less time off work or away from the family.